Internment of Japanese Americans: Cryptography

-Black and Jewish reactions to the Japanese American incarceration
+Black and Jewish community's reactions to the incarceration of Japanese Americans

-The American public overwhelmingly approved of the Japanese American incarceration measures and as a result, they were seldom opposed, particularly by members of minority groups who felt that they were also being chastised within America.
+The American public overwhelmingly approved of the Japanese American incarceration measures and as a result, they were rarely opposed, particularly by members of minority groups who felt that they were also being chastised within America.
 Morton Grodzins writes that "The sentiment against the Japanese was not far removed from (and it was interchangeable with) sentiments against Negroes and Jews."

-Occasionally, the NAACP and the NCJW spoke out but few were more vocal in opposition to incarceration than George S. Schuyler, an associate editor of the Pittsburgh Courier, perhaps the leading black newspaper in the U.S., who was increasingly critical of the domestic and foreign policy of the Roosevelt administration.
+Occasionally, the NAACP and the NCJW spoke out but neither of those organizations and very few Americans spoke out as strongly as George S. Schuyler, an associate editor of the Pittsburgh Courier, perhaps the leading black newspaper in the U.S., who was increasingly critical of the domestic and foreign policies of the Roosevelt administration.
 He dismissed accusations that Japanese Americans presented any genuine national security threat.
 Schuyler warned African Americans that "if the Government can do this to American citizens of Japanese ancestry, then it can do this to American citizens of ANY ancestry...Their fight is our fight."

 The shared experience of racial discrimination has led some modern Japanese American leaders to come out in support of HR 40, a bill which calls for reparations to be paid to African-Americans because they are affected by slavery and subsequent discrimination.
 Cheryl Greenberg adds "Not all Americans endorsed such racism.
 Two similarly oppressed groups, African Americans and Jewish Americans, had already organized to fight discrimination and bigotry."
 However, due to the justification of concentration camps by the US government, "few seemed tactile to endorse the evacuation; most did not even discuss it."
 Greenberg argues that at the time, the incarceration was not discussed because the government's rhetoric hid the motivations for it behind a guise of military necessity, and a fear of seeming "un-American" led to the silencing of most civil rights groups until years into the policy.